7 Signs It’s Time to Replace Your Roof

 • Look for sagging in the roof and for rotting boards.

 Remember, some damage doesn’t necessarily mean you need to replace the roof entirely.
 But if you see a few of the signs listed in this guide, call a professional to get your roof inspected and to get an expert opinion.
 If you’re in a hurricane-prone region, this might be a good opportunity for you to make your roof more wind-resistant, too.
-Learn about wind mitigation for more insight.
+Read about wind mitigation for more insights.